mrshendy/neopos/public/assets/libs/choices.js/README.md

 **Input types affected:** `select-one`, `select-multiple`

-**Usage:** The function that will sort choices and items before they are displayed (unless a user is searching).
-By default choices and items are sorted by alphabetical order.
+**Usage:** The function that will sort choices and products before they are displayed (unless a user is searching).
+By default choices and products are sorted by alphabetical order.

 **Example:**